dustming/basinmaker/docs/installation.rst

     The python environment for QGIS and GRASS GIS in Ubuntu can be set up by modifying the following :download:`basinmaker.sh <./_static/basinmaker.sh>`.

     * Please change the grass78.* in line 2 and 5 to your GRASS GIS version number.
-    * Please double check the paths defined in the basinamker.sh file exists in your machine
+    * Please double check the paths defined in the basinmaker.sh file exists in your machine
     * Save the modified basinmaker.sh

 #.
 Install BasinMaker